doitintl/DoiT-AdminPulse-for-Workspace/README.md

 1. Use your Super Admin account to install the [DoiT AdminPulse for Workspace](https://workspace.google.com/marketplace/app/doit_adminpulse_for_workspace/639424393187) Google Sheets Editor Add-on.
 2. Open a new Google Sheet and use **Extensions > DoiT AdminPulse for Workspace > Setup or Refresh Sheet** populate the checklist.
+3. Use the Cloud Identity Policies API by navigating to **Extensions > DoiT AdminPulse for Workspace > Inventory Workspace Settings > Check all policies**
-3. Use the provided documentation links for guidance and take notes as needed while reviewing the enviorment.
+4. Use the provided documentation links for guidance and take notes as needed while reviewing the enviorment.
-4. Optionally, run the inventory scripts by navigating to **Extensions > DoiT AdminPulse for Workspace > Run all scripts** to inventory users, group memberships, and more.
+5. Optionally, run the inventory scripts by navigating to **Extensions > DoiT AdminPulse for Workspace > Run all scripts** to inventory users, group memberships, and more.
-5. The completed workbook will be helpful to identify areas of Google Workspace™ where your organization may be able to improve security.
+6. The completed workbook will be helpful to identify areas of Google Workspace™ where your organization may be able to improve security.
 ![Fetch Info menu button\](image.png)](<Fetch Info.png>)

 ## Contribution: